 What Can I Include In My Course Manual?

 If the source is a print item

-If the Source is from Library Licenced Databases:
+If the source is from Library Licensed Databases:

 Use of licensed material is governed by contractual agreement.

-If the licence agreements do not permit copying for course packs, you can post a persistent link on your course website.
+If the license agreements do not permit copying for course packs, you can still post a persistent link on your course website.

 If the source is publicly available material from the Internet:

 When using works from the Internet the source must be cited.
 (URL and author/creator if available)